Ansh-957/Ansh-957/README.md

 # Ansh
 **Computer Engineering @ University of Toronto** · Class of 2028

 Electrical Systems Designer on the [RSX Mars Rover](https://github.com/rsx-utoronto) design team.
 I work across the full hardware stack, from PCB layout and power systems to embedded firmware and FPGA logic.
-Currently seeking a Summer 2026 internship in aerospace or robotics.
+Currently seeking a Summer 2026 internship.

 ---